devopsplaybook-io/kubernetes-web-lightclient/README.md

 # Installation

-This client is meant to be deployed with Kubenertes.
+This client is meant to be deployed with Kubernetes.
 Here is an example of YAML file:
 Notes:

 - Adjust the service account to the permission that you need